disco-lang/disco/docs/reference/bag.rst

-* Notice how single elements are simply listed by themselves, but elements occuring more than once are written with a ``#`` followed by a natural number.
+* Notice how single elements are simply listed by themselves, but elements occuring more than once are written with a ``#`` followed by a natural number (called the *cardinality*).
 You can write bags this way yourself:

     ::